-Any person wishing to request access to public records or seeking assistance in making a request should contact the City's Public Records Officer.
+Any person wishing to request access to public records or seeking assistance in making a request should contact the City's public records officer.
+The Public Records Manager has been designated by the City Manager as the City's public records officer.

-The Public Records Officer will oversee compliance with the Public Records Act and these Rules, but may designate other City staff members who may process requests for public records.
+The Public Records Officer will oversee compliance with the Public Records Act, but may designate other City staff members who may process requests for public records.
 For Police records, the Public Records Officer has designated the Police Legal Advisor.

-The Public Records Officer or designees will provide the fullest assistance to requestors, ensure that public records are protected from damage or disorganization, and prevent fulfilling public records requests from causing excessive interference with the essential functions of the City.
+The Public Records Officer or his designees will provide the fullest assistance to requestors, ensure that public records are protected from damage or disorganization, and prevent fulfilling public records requests from causing excessive interference with the essential functions of the City.

-When using these Rules, references to the Public Records Officer should be interpreted to also include his or her designees.
+When using these Rules, references to the Public Records Officer should be interpreted to also include his designees.